Close Button

 *Private Healthcare Information Network, 2024

 Our expert Ophthalmic Consultants now use Callisto Eye®, our new ultra-modern microscope to achieve perfect alignment of your toric lenses.
-This technology allows for faster treatment due to less manual functions and reduces the risk of refractive errors and residual astigmatism.
+This technology allows for faster and more accurate treatment due to less manual functions and reduces the risk of focusing errors and residual astigmatism.

 Who is suitable for special lenses?